eristow/terraform_learning/cli/terraform_cli/README.md

   * Use with `import` blocks
   * Make sure to prune the generated config file to only the arguments needed and arguments that differ from default

+* `-refresh-only` flag: (also for `apply`)
+  * Only refresh the state file without creating a plan
+  * Compared to `terraform refresh`, the flag allows you to review the changes before they are applied to the state file

 ---

 ## terraform apply